OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/widgets.json.md

 Parameters to send to your API - each parameter object will be a field on the widget to enter in data.

-- `paramName`: What the field is called.
+- `paramName`: What the field is called on your backend.
 Type : text
 - `type`: Type of input for the user - Allowed values: "date" | "text" | "number" | "boolean" | "ticker"
 - `value`: Value to show by default in the input - Type : DateModifierValue | text | number | boolean
     - note : DateModifierValue is to show a dynamic date - `$currentDate+` or `$currentDate-` "h" | "d" | "w" | "M" | "y" (ex. `$currentDate-1w` - for one week ago)